Marion County jobs fair to be held Saturday

 MARION COUNTY, S.C.
 (WBTW) — Marion County is holding a jobs fair event from 10 a.m. to 2 p.m Saturday.

-The event is being held at 2523 East Highway 76th at the Marion County Administration Office Complex Main Public Corridor.
-Free rides for job seekers are being provided if scheduled by contacting PDRTA by 1 p.m.
+The event is being held at 2523 E. Highway 76 at the Marion County Administration Office Complex Main Public Corridor.
+Free rides for job seekers are being provided if scheduled by contacting Pee Dee Regional Transportation Authority (PDRTA) by 1 p.m.
 Friday.

-Marion county recommends bringing an updated resume, a list of references and a copy of social security identification.
-They also recommend having A 10-year driving record and copy of driver’s license.
+Marion County recommends bringing an updated resume, a list of references and a copy of social security identification.
+They also recommend having a 10-year driving record and copy of a driver’s license.

-This suggestion is made because of the various types of employers attending the job fair.

 A list of employers can be found on the Marion County website.